-- The nominee has resided in the City for over five years and / or attended a school that is located within the City of Joondalup for over five years. - Area of recognition: Sport / Business or Professional / Community. - Clubs played for are located within the City of Joondalup. - Business / Professional / Community achievements. - Nominees involvement with the Community / philanthropy within the City of Joondalup. - Awards received elsewhere. - Media Profile.
+- The nominee has resided in the City for over five years and / or attended an educational institution that is located within the City of Joondalup for five years or more. - Area of recognition: Sport / Business or Professional / Community. - Clubs played for are located within the City of Joondalup. - Business / Professional / Community achievements. - Nominees involvement with the Community / philanthropy within the City of Joondalup. - Awards received elsewhere. - Media Profile.